ks888/ansible-playbook-debugger/README.md

 Re-execute the task, and, if no error, run the remaining part of the playbook.

+If the debugger is invoked due to a breakpoint, it simply does the first-run of the task.

 ### c(cont(inue))

 Continue without the re-execution of the task.

+If the debugger is invoked due to a breakpoint, it simply does the first-run of the task.

 ### q(uit)